 As a rule, I am not in a hurry to fit braces on young children.
-Nature sometimes corrects alignment issues over time and I am happy to take a wait and see approach, intervening only if necessary.
-However, there are some issues that, if addressed early, can help permanent teeth come in better positioned – thus shortening the amount of time your child may need to wear braces later.
+Nature sometimes corrects alignment issues over time and I am happy to take a wait-and-see approach, intervening only if necessary.
+However, there are some issues that, if addressed early, can help permanent teeth come in better positioned – thus shortening the amount of time, or eliminating any time your child may need to wear braces later.
 We consider this two-phased approach, for instance, when the teeth are crowded into a small dental arch.
-In this situation, we can use an expander that will gently widen the child’s still growing jaw, creating more room for permanent teeth to come in.
+In many cases we can use an early treatment approach that is a non-invasive, pain-free approach to straightening the teeth, avoiding the need for braces later.

-If you have concerns about the alignment of your child’s teeth, or if your family dentist has identified alignment issues, visit Smile Sooner for a free consultation.
+If you have concerns about the alignment of your child’s teeth, or if your family dentist has identified alignment issues, visit Dr. John Campbell for a free consultation.
 We’ll assess what needs to be done and offer you options and recommendations.
 If we decide to make a decision later, based on how the teeth and jaw develop, our office is happy to set up a follow-up appointment in 3, 6 or 12 months.

-While orthodontic treatment can be done for children, teens and adults, there are certain windows of time when the treatment can be done most effectively.
+While orthodontic treatment can be done for children, teens, and adults, there are certain windows of time when the treatment can be done most effectively.
 Identifying that window early can help you and your child – so make sure that you have an orthodontic evaluation done by the time the child reaches second grade.
-Call, text or email us for a free consultation.
+Call or email us for a free consultation.